System on a chip: Personal computers

 In 1992, Acorn Computers produced the A3010, A3020 and A4000 range of personal computers with the ARM250 SoC.
 It combined the original Acorn ARM2 processor with a memory controller (MEMC), video controller (VIDC), and I/O controller (IOC).
 In previous Acorn ARM-powered computers, these were four discrete chips.
 The ARM7500 chip was their second-generation SoC, based on the ARM700, VIDC20 and IOMD controllers, and was widely licensed in embedded devices such as set-top-boxes, as well as later Acorn personal computers.

-SoCs are being applied to mainstream personal computers as of 2018.
-They are particularly applied to laptops and tablet PCs.
 Tablet and laptop manufacturers have learned lessons from embedded systems and smartphone markets about reduced power consumption, better performance and reliability from tighter integration of hardware and firmware modules, and LTE and other wireless network communications integrated on chip (integrated network interface controllers).